 Glossy paper is just that, it’s coated so it produces shine and reflects light.
 It’s very nice for providing vibrant colors and contrast, but it can leave fingerprint smudges.
 Some people like a slightly glossy page to look more like a real photographic print.

-Matte is basically the opposite of glossy paper, it has low sheen so you won’t get a reflection off the pages.
+Matte is basically the opposite of glossy paper, it has a low sheen so you won’t get a reflection off the pages.
 Some matte paper may dull colors very slightly so I think it would be most appealing with nature photography and family heritage albums where you want a more classic, muted ambiance.

 Lustre Paper (Semi-Gloss)